-If you have a driver’s license in the state of Nevada, you are legally obligated to adhere to the rules and regulations of the road.
-After an automobile accident, you are required to remain present at the accident until released by law enforcement or until you have exchanged information with the other driver.
-If you choose to leave the scene of the accident, you could face the harsh penalties of a hit and run incident – even if the collision was not your fault.
+If you have a driver’s license in the state of Nevada, you are legally obligated to follow all of the rules and regulations of the road.
+After a car accident, you must remain present at the scene until released by law enforcement or until you have exchanged information with the other motorist.

 The Duty to Render Aid

-Under NRS 484E.030, all drivers in a collision have a legal duty to render reasonable aid – such as calling 911, helping a victim from their vehicle, etc. Any time an accident occurs that results in injury, property damage or death, a Nevada driver is required to stop and exchange the following information:
+Under NRS 484E.030, all drivers in a collision have a legal duty to render reasonable aid – such as calling 911, helping a victim from their vehicle, or transporting them to a medical facility for treatment.
+Any time an accident occurs that results in injury, property damage, or death, a Nevada driver is required to stop and exchange the following information:

 - Vehicle registration information

 Drivers are also required to provide this information to police officers investigating the scene.
 Neglecting to do any of this could result in a misdemeanor or felony charge, depending on whether there were injuries suffered in the accident.